Einar-Vaagland/yi_action_cam_rtsp_fullhd/README.md

 The camera is now connected to the WiFi network, let’s **find the ip address**.

-## 3: On the PC
+## 3: On the computer

-Download, install and run [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) on your computer:
+Download, install and run [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) on the computer:

 <img width="266" alt="yi12" src="https://github.com/Einar-Vaagland/yi_action_cam_rtsp_fullhd/assets/163604084/61435d47-9adc-412d-8ec4-de04a905cfe7">